I said to my wife, “Am I driving straight?” I felt as if I was weaving, not quite in control. I felt dizzy and heard clicking noises in my ears.

 I didn’t like the odds, so I prayed more and went back to the Internet.
 There I located Dr. Jeffrey Williams at Johns Hopkins Hospital in Baltimore.
 I emailed the good doctor, telling him of the tumor’s size.
 His response: “I radiate tumors this size every day.”
 He was a pioneer in fractionated stereotactic radiation, one of the few physicians in the world using this procedure (at the time).

 A few days later, I’m lying on an operating table in Baltimore with my head bolted down, ready for radiation.
 They bolt you down to ensure the cooking of the tumor (and not the brain).
 Fun, you should try it.
 Four more times I visited the table.
 Each time everyone left the room–a sure sign you should not try this at home.

 Each day I laid there silently, talking to God and trusting Him.

 Three weeks later I returned to work.
-Seventeen years later, I have had one sick day.
+Eighteen years later, I have had one sick day.